BCTP® Frequently Asked Questions (FAQs)

 TBHI’s professional training is 100% online.
 All courses are accessible 24/7 for your convenience.

 The application fee alone for the BCTP® credential is $150 $125.
 For further details, click here.

 Yes, there’s an annual maintenance fee of $40 to be paid up front every three years equaling $120.

 Fees are nonrefundable, nontransferable, and listed in US dollars.

 Applicants must 1) complete the timed, 100-item qualifying exam.
 Test items are true-false and multiple-choice and randomly drawn from a bank of 200 competency-based questions and 2) as well as a skills-based assessment given in a digital group setting.
+M are we doing this exam?
+Who would take this exam, someone from BC-TMH that wants to come and receive our credential but, can prove they are certified with the competitor?
 Both of these exams are pinned to the CTiBS telebehavioral health competencies published in the TBHI Bibliography.